 Length of stay

-The length of time a student can stay in the UK will depend on the length of the study course, and whether the student has already completed other study courses.
+The length of time a student can stay in the UK will depend on the length of the study course.
+It will also depend on whether the student has already completed other study courses.

-A student 18 years or older studying a course at degree level, can usually stay in the UK to study for up to five years.
+A student 18 years or older studying a course at degree level, can usually stay to study for up to five years.
 In cases where the course is below degree level, the student can usually stay for up to two years to study.